Cornelis Witthoefft: Life and career

-He has worked at major opera houses in Europe such as the Opéra de la Bastille, Paris, (France), the Flemish Opera, Antwerp, (Belgium), the Teatro di San Carlo, Naples, the Teatro Massimo, Palermo, (Italy), and the Salzburg Festival (Austria) as well as the New National Theatre Tokyo, (Japan).

-He has also appeared as a solo pianist, chamber musician and accompanist, (with a repertoire of some fifty song recital programs), in Europe and overseas including Japan where he also held master classes on German lieder.
+Witthoefft has worked as a conductor at major opera houses in Europe such as the Opéra Bastille in Paris, the Flemish Opera in Antwerp, the Teatro di San Carlo in Naples, the Teatro Massimo in Palermo, at the Salzburg Festival and the New National Theatre Tokyo.
+He has appeared as a solo pianist, chamber musician and accompanist, in Europe and Japan where he also held master classes on German lieder.